 Hypersensitivity to cephalosporins.

-In premature infants up to and including 41 weeks of age (cumulative gestational and chronological age), the use of ceftriaxone is contraindicated.
+For premature infants up to 41 weeks of age inclusive (combined gestational and chronological age), the use of ceftriaxone is contraindicated.

-Hyperbilirubinemia, jaundice or acidosis, hypoalbuminemia in newborns (studies invitro have shown that it can displace bilirubin from association with serum albumin, increasing the risk of developing bilirubin encephalopathy in these patients).
+Hyperbilirubinemia, jaundice or acidosis, hypoalbuminemia in newborns (studies invitro have shown that it can displace bilirubin from binding to serum albumin, increasing the risk of developing bilirubin encephalopathy in such patients).

 Intravenous administration of calcium-containing solutions to newborns.

-Newborns (≤ 28 days) who are already prescribed or expected to receive intravenous treatment with calcium-containing solutions, including prolonged calcium-containing infusions, for example, with parenteral nutrition, due to the risk of precipitation of calcium salts of ceftriaxone (see sections "Method of administration and doses" and "Interaction with other drugs).
-Separate fatal cases of the formation of precipitates in the lungs and kidneys in newborns who also received calcium-containing solutions are described.
-At the same time, in some cases, a single venous access was used, and the formation of precipitates was observed directly in the system for intravenous administration, at least one case with a fatal outcome was also described with different venous accesses and different times of administration of ceftriaxone and calcium-containing solutions.
-Similar cases were observed only at newborns (see the subsection "Post-registration Surveillance").
+Neonates (≤ 28 days) who are already prescribed or are to be treated with intravenous calcium-containing solutions, including continuous calcium-containing infusions, such as parenteral nutrition, due to the risk of precipitates of ceftriaxone calcium salts (see Dosage and Administration and Interactions). with other drugs").
+Isolated fatal cases of the formation of precipitates in the lungs and kidneys in newborns who received calcium-containing solutions have been described.
+In some cases, a single venous access was used, and the formation of precipitates was observed directly in the intravenous system, and at least one case of death was described with different venous accesses and different times of administration of ceftriaxone and calcium-containing solutions.
+Similar cases were observed only in newborns (see subsection "Post-registration surveillance").

 Lidocaine

-Before intramuscular injection of ceftriaxone using lidocaine, it is necessary to exclude the presence of contraindications to lidocaine.
-Contraindications to the use of lidocaine are given in the instructions for the medical use of lidocaine.
-Solutions of ceftriaxone containing should not be administered intravenously.
+Before performing an intramuscular injection of ceftriaxone using lidocaine, it is necessary to exclude the presence of contraindications to lidocaine.
+Contraindications to the use of lidocaine are given in the instructions for medical use lidocaine.
+Ceftriaxone solutions containing , should not be administered intravenously.

 Carefully:

-The period of breastfeeding; history of non-severe hypersensitivity reactions to other β-lactam antibiotics (penicillins, monobactams and carbapenems).
+Breastfeeding period; history of mild hypersensitivity reactions to other β-lactam antibiotics (penicillins, monobactams and carbapenems).

 Pregnancy and lactation: